winitzki/scall/tutorial/programming_dhall.md

         in functorF.fmap (M (M t)) (M t) (monadJoin M monadM t) fmmt : F (M t) in { pure, bind }
 ```
-This monad is _not_ obtained by imposing a universal quantifier on another monad; the type constructor `(a → F t) → F (M t)` is not a monad with respect to `a` when `t` is a fixed type.
+This monad is _not_ obtained by imposing a universal quantifier on another monad; the type constructor `(a → F t) → F (M t)` is not necessarily a monad with respect to `a` when `t` is a fixed type.

 ### Monads with recursive types

-There does not seem to exist a combinator that produces a monad out of a fixpoint of an arbitrary type constructor that has some properties.

-The "free monad" is a recursive combinator that takes an arbitrary functor and builds a new monad out of that.

-We begin by looking at specific known monads that have recursive types.
+Here we will look at specific known monads that have recursive types.
 Some often used monads of that kind are the list-like and the tree-like monads.
 Examples of list-like monads are the standard `List` and the non-empty list.

+An example of a tree-like monad is the "free monad".
+It  is a recursive combinator that takes an arbitrary functor and builds a new monad.

 #### The `List` monad